ariasdiniz/macaw_framework/README.md

 - **TruffleRuby**: TruffleRuby is another Ruby interpreter that is fully compatible with MacawFramework.
 This provides developers with more flexibility in their choice of Ruby interpreter.

 - **JRuby**: MacawFramework is also compatible with JRuby, a version of Ruby that runs on the Java Virtual Machine (JVM).

-Sure, here's a rewritten section for your README:

 ## MacawFramework's Built-In Web Server